 If you want more deep-fried food in Osaka, you’ll enjoy kushikatsu.
 Kushikatsu generally refers to deep-fried meat on a stick.
 You can also find deep-fried vegetables on a stick or a combination of both (the Japanese version of a shish kebab).
 It’s one of the most popular foods in Osaka.
 In fact, you’ll find cans of special sauce made just for kushikatsu in most shops.

 Osakites have a general rule for eating kushikatsu.
 You should never double-dip your stick in the sauce.
 Double-dipping is considered rude, even if you’re a tourist.

-Where to stay in Osaka: The best hotels for foodies
+Where to stay in Osaka for foodies

 For eating to your heart’s content in Osaka, there are plenty of great places to lay your head.
 Among the best areas to stay in Osaka for foodies are Dotonbori, Namba, and Shinsekai.
 Each neighbourhood is known for their vast selection of restaurants and amazing street food.
 Here are a few hotels to start your search:

 - Red Roof Inn & Suites Osaka Namba Nipponbashi is a new hotel located close to Dotonbori and Namba.
 It offers stylish, modern and ultra-clean rooms.